greenshadow19/the_web_pages_project/README.md

 # the_web_pages_project
-The final project for technosphere course: "Machine Learning"
+The final project for technosphere course: "Machine Learning".